Honey Baked Ham Recipe (Copycat)

 A kitchen torch really is the tool you need to recreate the honey baked ham effect.
 Buy a kitchen torch today and then you have an excuse to make this Crème Brulée Cheesecake, or this Crème Brulée Pumpkin Pie.
 Torch all the things!!

-After you’ve finished torching your ham and have snuck a thousand tiny bites of the edge, make your glaze.
+After you’ve finished torching your ham and have snuck a thousand tiny bites of the edge, it’s time to make a final glaze to be used as a delightfully syrupy serving sauce.
 Take that leftover sugar mixture and put it in a small pan with some of the ham drippings (or you can use water).
 Be sure to skim the fat.

+And that’s everything!
 This really is my new favorite ham!
 We could not stop eating it!
-I will have to buy a real Honey Baked Ham someday and let you know how they compare (but I don’t know how it could get better than this!)
+I will have to buy a store-bought Honey Baked Ham someday (they are like $125!!!) and let you know how they compare.
+But I really don’t know how it could get better than this!
 Happy Thanksgiving everyone!